 When an Employee has been given a written reprimand, suspension, disciplinary demotion or is dismissed from employment, the Employee shall be informed in writing as to the reason(s) for such action.
 The Employee will be provided with a copy of all correspondence or written notices pertaining to the Employee’s conduct or performance which are placed on the Employee’s personal file.

 An Employee who is to be interviewed for the purpose of disciplinary action or potential disciplinary action as referred to in Clause 28.01 shall:

 An Employee who has been subjected to disciplinary action may, after twenty-four (24) months of continuous service from the date the disciplinary action was invoked, request that their personal file be purged of any record of the disciplinary action.
 Such request will be granted providing:

 the Employee's file does not contain any further record of disciplinary action during that twenty-four (24) months period; and

 the disciplinary action is not the subject of an unresolved grievance.

-When an Employee has grieved a disciplinary action and a Designated Officer has either allowed the grievance or reduced the penalty levied against the grievor, the personal file of the Employee shall be amended to reflect this action, provided that this action results in the abandonment of the grievance.
+When an Employee has grieved a disciplinary action and a Designated Officer has either allowed the grievance or substituted a lesser penalty for that levied against the grievor, the personal file of the Employee shall be amended to reflect this action, provided that this action results in the abandonment of the grievance.
 Where the grievor appeals the disciplinary action to adjudication, the personal file of the Employee shall be amended to reflect the award of the arbitrator or arbitration board.

 Subject to Article 29, an Employee may be dismissed, suspended, demoted or given a written reprimand for just cause.